Coresignal logo

 Outbound sales

 A sale is defined as outbound when a sales team rep contacts the prospect first, not the other way around.
-It could be done by email marketing or you can direct-dial phone numbers on your contact lists.
+It could be done with sales emails or you can direct-dial phone numbers on your contact lists.

 On one hand, contacting a prospect directly can prove to be time-consuming, since you'll have to explain everything in detail with no guarantees that they will inform key decision-makers of your offer.